-It’s a fresh org, so we first turn on the Communities feature.
+It’s a fresh org, so we first enable sites.

-- From Setup, enter Communities in the Quick Find box, then select Communities Settings.
+- From Setup, enter Sites in the Quick Find box, then select Sites.

-- Enter a unique name for your community domain.
+- If enhanced domains aren’t enabled in your org, select a domain name.
 It has to be unique across the universe, so try your own name, or some jumbled version of it.

 - Click Check Availability to make sure that it's truly unique.

 - From Setup, enter Experience in the Quick Find box, select Digital Experiences then select Settings.